Get acquainted with some of the people you will meet at this year’s Fungi Festival.

-Empowering those interested in creating their own culinary wild mushroom experience, cooking classes are offered by Ellen Visser and Colin Cogswell.
+Empowering those interested in creating their own culinary wild mushroom experience, cooking class/demonstrations will be offered.

-Ellen Visser is the co-owner of Narrows Village and a Founder of the Fungi Festival in Sicamous.
-A tip from Ellen: “Sweat ‘em!”.
+A tip from Ellen Visser a Founder of the Fungi Festival: “Sweat ‘em!”.
 Wild edible mushrooms are safest and most versatile to use in recipes if they are sliced and cooked first.

-Chef Colin is a red seal chef and cooks for Narrows Village.
-A tip from Colin: “Don’t throw away your excess mushrooms, dry them and store them to add to your favourite soups and sauces throughout the winter.”
-Colin pictured at Narrows Village.
+A tip from Colin Cogswell: “Don’t throw away your excess mushrooms, dry them and store them to add to your favourite soups and sauces throughout the winter.”

 The philosophy of cooking at the Fungi Festival follows the principles of Rudolf Steiner, who may or may not be the grandfather of Festival Founder Peter Steiner.
 Rudolf believed that he who plants the grapes should make the wine, in our case it is those who pick the mushrooms should cook them.

-Visit the Fungi Festival, September 21 to September 24, 2017 at the Red Barn Arts Center in Sicamous, British Columbia.
+Visit the Fungi Festival, September 28 to September 30, 2018 at the Curling Club in Sicamous, British Columbia.